Choosing the Right Type of Design for Your Website

 Content Width Design

 Generally, there are two options for content width in website design templates: full-width and boxed-width.
-Full-width is when the background spreads throughout the entire screen, as if it is endless.
+Full-width is when the background spreads throughout the entire screen as if it is endless.
 It is very popular and works well on mobile devices and websites with a lot of graphics.
-The wider width also gives you the opportunity to fit more tabs in the menu bar.
+The wider width also allows you to fit more tabs in the menu bar.
 However, the background picture being stretched means that the content orientation and alignment may be different between computers and mobile device screens.

 Boxed-width is a more traditional style.
 It has a more organized, professional feel so many businesses prefer it.
 A boxed-width template has a specific, fixed width, preventing it from changing or warping, depending on the device that the website is being viewed on.
 It is the ideal choice if you are prioritizing a professional look from any device.